-First five Rafale jets from France land in India
+First five Rafale jets from France land in India, PM Narendra Modi welcomes landing

 The Rafale jets are India’s first major acquisition of fighter planes in over two decades.